How PLM Helps Med Devs Achieve Success Despite Limited Resources

 Mederi Therapeutics is a resource-strapped startup that designs medical products to treat diseases affecting the human gastrointestinal tract.

 To accelerate new product introduction cycles and reduce errors, Mederi’s COO Oleg Shikhman turned to Arena’s cloud-based product lifecycle management (PLM).
 “The fact that Arena PLM is a SaaS solution was certainly a plus for me over other PLM systems that required me to buy additional hardware and store it locally.
-We are a small company who is really trying to minimize an investment in the infrastructure.”
+We are a small company that is really trying to minimize an investment in the infrastructure.”

 We recently interviewed Shikhman to get his insights on the keys to ensuring new product introduction success.